Pacific Ocean: Environment

 Marine pollution is a generic term for the harmful entry into the ocean of chemicals or particles.
 The main culprits are those using the rivers for disposing of their waste.
 The rivers then empty into the ocean, often also bringing chemicals used as fertilizers in agriculture.
 The excess of oxygen-depleting chemicals in the water leads to hypoxia and the creation of a dead zone.

 Marine debris, also known as marine litter, is human-created waste that has ended up floating in a lake, sea, ocean, or waterway.
 Oceanic debris tends to accumulate at the center of gyres and coastlines, frequently washing aground where it is known as beach litter.

 In addition, the Pacific Ocean has served as the crash site of satellites, including Mars 96, Fobos-Grunt, and Upper Atmosphere Research Satellite.

 Nuclear waste

-From 1946 to 1958, Marshall Islands served as the Pacific Proving Grounds for the United States and was the site of 67 nuclear tests on various atolls.
-Several nuclear weapons were lost in the Pacific Ocean, including one-megaton bomb lost during the 1965 Philippine Sea A-4 incident.
+From 1946 to 1958, Marshall Islands served as the Pacific Proving Grounds, designated by the United States, and played host to a total of 67 nuclear tests conducted across various atolls.
+Several nuclear weapons were lost in the Pacific Ocean, including one-megaton bomb that was lost during the 1965 Philippine Sea A-4 incident.

 In 2021, the discharge of radioactive water from the Fukushima nuclear plant into the Pacific Ocean over a course of 30 years was approved by the Japanese Cabinet.
 The Cabinet concluded the radioactive water would have been diluted to drinkable standard.
 Apart from dumping, leakage of tritium into the Pacific was estimated to be between 20 and 40 trillion Bqs from 2011 to 2013, according to the Fukushima plant.